Evaluate Contaminated Land Issues with Rapid Survey Reports

 - Regulatory authorities: local planning authorities and environmental agencies oversee and approve assessments in line with National Planning Policy Framework guidelines and the Environment Agency.

-Assessing and remediating land contamination is crucial for safe redevelopment and protection of the environment and human health.
+Assessing and remediating land contamination is crucial for safe redevelopment and protection of the environment and people’s health.
 Identifying polluted land contamination early ensures that land can be safely developed for future users while complying with environmental regulations and planning policy.